vixxk/Skinify_Frontend_Cloner/README.md

 - Best for static or light JS sites.
 - May fail on highly dynamic sites (Netflix, Facebook, GitHub).
-- Only scrapes landing page unless `recursive: true` is set.
+- Only scrapes landing page unless Deep Mode is ON.